Updated: October 12, 2017

 The familiar articles you’ve gotten used to here will continue, but it will have a subtle change in perspective that I hope will improve how we learn about business, investments, and personal finance.

-My friend started posting again today, October 1st.
+My friend started posting again on October 1st.

 I asked her how was her first day back in social media and she said, “As always, it feels good to be connected again, but with a better handle on what’s truly important while we’re online.”